Olean UU Community

 OUR MISSION: The Olean UU Community provides an open, nurturing, spiritual environment made visible by the joy of our actions for peace and justice in the world.

 OUR VISION: We recognize the inherent worth and dignity of every person and promote peace in our community and the world at large.

-We gather on the the first and third Sunday of each month starting with the third Sunday in September though the third Sunday in June at 11:00 AM.
+When there is no COVID, we gather on the the first and third Sunday of each month starting with the third Sunday in September though the third Sunday in June at 11:00 AM.
 During the summer we have picnics.
 See the calendar for specific dates, topics, and speakers.

 What are UU gatherings like?

 We are flexible, but here is our order of service:

 Opening Words & Chalice Lighting

 Joys & Concerns